 Our backyard is the rugged east side of the North Cascades — an amazing location for powder skiing and riding, touring and adventure.
 We have been skiing and riding these mountains for many years and truly enjoy sharing the goods, and good times, with all of our guests.
 We go out in small groups of five and come back with big grins.

 Ken was born in Seattle and from the age of two has been skiing the Cascades.
 In high school, Ken was hired to teach skiing at Alpental ski area and he has been working in the ski industry ever since.
 In 1985, on New Years Day, after a single helicopter lift from Whistler followed by a 4,000-foot powder run Ken was hooked.
 Heli-ski guiding became the focus.
 After graduating from the ski area management and instruction program at Wenatchee Valley College, Ken went to France to teach with his full certification as a ski instructor.
 Returning to Washington, he guided on Mt.
 Rainier and in Alaska.
 Walking up from Paradise one day in 1992, he heard that North Cascade Heli-Skiing was looking for investors.
 This seemed a perfect match since Ken already had property in Mazama.
 His nine years of experience ski patrolling at Crystal Mountain was ideal for the avalanche control work, snow stability evaluations and first aid skills requisite for a heli-ski guide.

-Paul Butler has been guiding in the North Cascades for over 17 years.
+Paul Butler has been guiding in the North Cascades since 1990.
 His experience has been a combination of private guiding and working as a Chief Instructor for the Pacific Crest Outward Bound School.

 His passion for climbing has led to adventures all over the western United States as well as abroad in Ecuador, Patagonia and the Alps.
 He is a level III PSIA certified Nordic and backcountry ski guide.